IT-Support-L2/Advanced-Password-Generator/README.md

 Advanced Password Generator

 - Developed using Python 3.8.5 and tkinter
-- Compiled using auto-py-to-exe 2.7.8

-Compiled binary works only on Windows.
-Successfully tested on Windows 10 pro.

 P-GEN generates secure complex passwords composed of uppercase and lowercase letters, digits and punctuations.